Leftscenery/easymobile_js/README.md

 easymobile_js
 ---

-#### Introduction:
+<br/>

 Easymobile is a js plugin uses for mobile gestures, support advanced setting and has express way to get changed value.

-<br/>

 ---